ClinVar Miner

 GeneDx RCV000485795 SCV000567235 pathogenic not provided 2015-07-08 criteria provided, single submitter clinical testing This pathogenic variant is denoted PMS2 c.537+1delG or IVS5+1delG and consists of a single nucleotide deletion at the +1 position of intron 5 of the PMS2 gene.
 The variant destroys a canonical splice donor site and is predicted to cause abnormal gene splicing, leading to either an abnormal message that is subject to nonsense-medicated mRNA decay or to an abnormal protein product.
 This variant has not, to our knowledge, been published in the literature as pathogenic or benign.
 Based on the current evidence, we consider this variant to be pathogenic.

 Ambry Genetics RCV000758169 SCV002646454 pathogenic Hereditary cancer-predisposing syndrome 2021-12-23 criteria provided, single submitter clinical testing The c.537+1delG intronic pathogenic mutation, located in intron 5 of the PMS2 gene, results from a deletion of one nucleotide within intron 5 of the PMS2 gene.
-This alteration has been observed in an individual diagnosed with colorectal cancer exhibiting loss of PMS2 protein by immunohistochemistry in their 40s (Ambry internal data).
+This variant has been identified in multiple probands whose Lynch syndrome-associated tumor demonstrated high microsatellite instability and/or loss of PMS2 expression by immunohistochemistry (Ambry internal data).
+This variant is considered to be rare based on population cohorts in the Genome Aggregation Database (gnomAD).
 This nucleotide position is highly conserved in available vertebrate species.
-In silico splice site analysis predicts that this alteration will weaken the native splice donor site and will result in the creation or strengthening of a novel splice donor site; however, direct evidence is insufficient at this time (Ambry internal data).
+In silico splice site analysis predicts that this alteration will weaken the native splice donor site and will result in the creation or strengthening of a novel splice donor site.
+RNA studies have demonstrated that this alteration results in abnormal splicing in the set of samples tested (Ambry internal data).
 Alterations that disrupt the canonical splice site are expected to cause aberrant splicing, resulting in an abnormal protein or a transcript that is subject to nonsense-mediated mRNA decay.
 As such, this alteration is classified as a disease-causing mutation.

 Fulgent Genetics, Fulgent Genetics RCV002506164 SCV002813821 likely pathogenic Lynch syndrome 4; Mismatch repair cancer syndrome 4 2021-11-15 criteria provided, single submitter clinical testing